themeegg/teg-twitter-api/README.txt

 *   [twitter_feeds count="5"]
 *   [twitter_trends count="3" ]

+You can dragged and dropped teg feed and trends widget from widget panel also.

-You can change shortcode attribute as per requirement please visit our official page http://doc.themeegg.com/
+You can change shortcode attribute as per requirement, please visit our official page <a href="http://doc.themeegg.com/plugins/teg-twitter-api">http://doc.themeegg.com/plugins/teg-twitter-api</a> for more information.

+Get free support at https://themeegg.com/support-forum/

+= Requirements =

+* WordPress 4.5 or later.

+= Contribute =

+You can contribute to the source code in our [GitHub](https://github.com/themeegg/teg-twitter-api/) page.

 == Installation ==